kaiomurz/mlflow-framework/README.md

 - metrics on which to pick best model

 The framework then runs experiments using ML Flow on various models using the supplied specs by
-- cleaning data and engineering features (based on feature engineering script specified for method)
+- cleaning data and engineering features (based on feature engineering script specified for method),
-- training/cross-validating the various models and using their respective functions and hyperparameters
+- training/cross-validating the various models and using their respective functions and hyperparameters,
-- picks the best model, which can served through a REST API endpoint, at the user's discretion.
+and picks the best model which can served through a REST API endpoint at the user's discretion.

-The framework is modular because to add another method type, all the data scientist has to do is
+The framework is modular because to add another method type, all the data scientist has to do is add
-- create the relevant cleaning, feature extraction, and training functions to the relevant files, and
+- the relevant cleaning, feature extraction, and training functions to the relevant files,
+- their details to the `Specs.yaml` file, and
-- add their details to the YAML file.
+- add the necessary import statements to the  `train.py` file.

 #### _Example use and Current status_
 The project is under development and in its current state represents the framework customised for a specific task: to find the best temperature forecasting model for a given dataset.
 I've picked this task because it's one that can be approached using various methods: